19TH ANNUAL

 Michelin Cahill, Senior Supervising Attorney, Fair Housing Project.

-Nora Grais-Clement, Senior Attorney, Victim Rights Law Center
+Nora Grais-Clement, Senior Attorney, Victim Rights Law Center.

 The workshop will cover the legal fundamentals of defenses to eviction under the Violence Against Women Act (VAWA) and fair housing law.
 It will also cover how advocates can support tenants in asserting these protections to prevent homelessness.